RaedAddala/Distributed-Systems-Course-Projects/README.md

 # Distributed Systems Course Labs Projects

-Each folder contains my work on the lab.
+Each folder contains my work in the lab.

-In these labs, we used RabbitMQ as a message queue system.
-I coded the first lab using python, the other two using java.
+We develop Distributed Systems by leveraging Message Queues Brokers as a middleware for communication between nodes.

+In these Labs, I used **RabbitMQ** an in-memory message queue broker and **python**.
+GUIs were developed with **pyQT**.